rcook/rcook.github.io/_posts/2018-05-21-repl-it-stuarray.md

 I just noticed that I almost managed to go through the whole of May 2018 without posting a single article to my blog.
 Fortunately, there's still time.

-As readers of this blog might know, I typically use [Github Gists][gist] to share code samples.
+As readers of this blog might know, I typically use [GitHub Gists][gist] to share code samples.
 I've been playing around with the free online IDE [repl.it][repl-it] and thought I'd give that a try.
 So, I will present my code samples a different way today.

 [Bartosz][bartosz] gave a [presentation][seahug] on the [ST monad][st-monad] on Saturday, so here I present an [example][repl-it-example] using [`STUArray`][stuarray].